mrled/algo/README.NEWTROY.md

     Not possible to securely upload it,
     but could reduce attack surface by requiring that a MITM actively intercept the first SSH connection and then maintain that active intercept for all subsequent connections

- -  Support a domain name for the VPN endpoint.
-    Lots of people ask for this mostly for aesthetic reasons.
-    However, I want it so that I can tear down my infrastructure and redeploy with the same server cert.
-    (See next item.)

  -  Support deploying generated PKI to brand new VMs.
     Currently, if you tear down your Algo server,